| GRAMMAR TERM | TYPE | DESCRIPTION | EXAMPLE |

 CLAUSE (FINITE) |

 A finite clause includes a primary verb.
 A primary (finite) verb can be marked by tense and number.
 In English, these include the past and the present tense verb forms.
 All other tenses are formed with one or more verb types: auxiliaries, modals and participles.
 Clauses whose verbs are primary are called finite clauses.
-(CaGEL 3 §1.80) The child enjoys running around the room.
-Infinitival clause |
+(Huddleston 3 §1.80)

 Istanbul is an amazing city.
-Because of its rich history and breathtaking location.
+Because of its rich history and breath-taking location.
 The city of Istanbul has twenty-seven districts.
 Which are very different in character.
 Throughout its long history.
 It has been a cultural melting pot.

 Istanbul has diverse architectural styles.
 Because it has had diverse people.
 Greek, Roman and Byzantine structures.
 All stand in harmony in the city of Istanbul.
 Hagia Sophia is very famous.
 As it was once the world's largest cathedral.
 Construction of the Walls of Constantinople began under Constantine the Great.
 But had to be enlarged as the city grew.